 Though rarely in such quick succession, my job as staff worker for an ethnic-focused ministry in a predominantly white region frequently involves incidents like these.
 I hate the stereotypes of the angry minority or political-correctness police, yet I feel myself becoming them.

 I’m regularly asked to be an expert on all things ethnic-minority because most of my 94 white colleagues in the region want to grow in welcoming more students like the 3 of us staff who are minorities.
 I’m glad to help in any way I can because my region’s leadership and the vast majority of my colleagues want to be hospitable and grow in our ability to share Christ’s love with all students on college campuses throughout our region.
 But incidents like these wear on me, as does feeling like I could be the only person to speak up when something is done insensitively or in a way that is less welcoming to minority students.
 I tell an older staff member from another region that he probably shouldn’t refer to a conference speaker as “that Oriental woman.”
 I ask myself whether I’m informed and vocal enough about Ferguson and Eric Garner then try to muster emotional energy on behalf of a Hmong American hunter who was shot in a possible hate crime around the same time.
 Then I learn he’s from the same church as one of my students and the empathy comes involuntarily.
-I remind white staff not to describe me and the other 2 minority staff as “ethnic,” “multiethnic,” or “diverse.”
+I remind white staff not to describe me and the other two minority staff as “ethnic,” “multiethnic,” or “diverse.”
 I make a comment here or there about worship music or an introduction.
-I worry about whether staff or other students at conferences with our chapter may make ignorant remarks or walk on eggshells.
-I do everything I can to place my students around staff more experienced with diversity and at conferences with more racially diverse campuses for the sake of my students’ exposure and to protect them from such situations.
+I worry about whether staff or other students at conferences with our chapter may make ignorant remarks OR be terrified and walk on eggshells.
+I hear about a staff member who was skeptical about the whole “diversity thing” but has decided he can give me a chance.
+I do everything I can to place my students around staff more experienced with diversity and at conferences with more racially diverse campuses for the sake of my students’ exposure and growth opportunities; but also to protect them from such situations that could turn them off from Christianity or perhaps even traumatize them.

 Christian blog decorum suggests I now say something about how it’s all worth it for Jesus or it’s all about the Gospel.
-For the most part it has been, or else I would’ve quit a long time ago; I do love our movement, my colleagues, and the students we serve and it’s been amazing to see Christ’s work but that doesn’t make this all any less tiring or frustrating.
+For the most part it has been, or else I would’ve quit a long time ago; I do love our movement, my colleagues, and the students we serve.
+It’s been amazing to see Christ’s work but that doesn’t make this all any less tiring or frustrating.